United States Exploring Expedition: First part

-In July 1840, two members of the party, Lieutenant Underwood and Wilkes' nephew, Midshipman Wilkes Henry, were killed while bartering for food in western Fiji's Malolo Island.
-The cause of this event remains equivocal.
+On July 24, 1840, the Battle of Malolo began when two members of the party, Lieutenant Underwood and Wilkes' nephew, Midshipman Wilkes Henry, were killed while bartering for food in western Fiji's Malolo Island.
+The cause of this event remains that the expedition held a Chief's son hostage.
 Immediately prior to their deaths, the son of the local chief, who was being held as a hostage by the Americans, escaped by jumping out of the boat and running through the shallow water for shore.
 The Americans fired over his head.
-According to members of the expedition party on the boat, his escape was intended as a prearranged signal by the Fijians to attack.
-According to those on shore, the shooting actually precipitated the attack on the ground.
-The Americans landed sixty sailors to attack the hostile natives.
-Close to eighty Fijians were killed in the resulting American reprisal and two villages were burned to the ground.
+According to members of the expedition party on the boat, his escape was intended as a prearranged signal by the Fijians to attack, while according to those on shore, the shooting triggered the attack on the ground.
+The Americans landed an invading force of 70 sailors to attack the natives.
+Close to between 74 and 104 Fijians were killed, while two villages were razed.

 Return route

 On August 9, after three months of surveying, the squadron met off Macuata.
 The Vincennes and Peacock proceeded onwards to the Sandwich Islands, with the Flying Fish and Porpoise to meet them in Oahu by October.
-Along the way, Wilkes named the Phoenix Group and made a stop at the Palmyra Atoll, making their group the first scientific expedition in history to visit Palmyra.
-While in Hawaii, the officers were welcomed by Governor Kekuanaoa, King Kamehameha III, his aide William Richards, and the journalist James Jackson Jarves.
+Along the way, Wilkes named the Phoenix Group and made a stop at the Palmyra Atoll, making their group the first European scientific expedition in their known history to visit Palmyra.
+While in Hawaii, the officers were welcomed by Governor Kekūanaōʻa, King Kamehameha III, his aide William Richards, and the journalist James Jackson Jarves.
 The expedition surveyed Kauai, Oahu, Hawaii, and the peak of Mauna Loa.
-The Porpoise was dispatched in November to survey several of the Tuamotus, including Aratika, Kauehi, Raraka, and Katiu, before proceeding onwards to Penrhyn and returning to Oahu on 24 March.
+The Porpoise was dispatched in November to survey several of the Tuamotus, including Aratika, Kauehi, Raraka, and Katiu, and then proceeded to Penrhyn before returning to Oahu on 24 March.

 On April 5, 1841, the squadron departed Honolulu, the Porpoise and Vincennes for the Pacific Northwest, the Peacock and Flying Fish to resurvey Samoa, before rejoining the squadron.
 Along the way, the Peacock and Flying Fish surveyed Jarvis Island, Enderbury Island, the Tokelau Islands, and Fakaofo.
-The Peacock followed this with surveys of the Tuvalu islands of Nukufetau, Vaitupu, and Nanumanga in March, followed by Tabiteuea in April.
-Also in April, the Peacock surveyed the Gilbert Islands of Nonouti, Aranuka, Maiana, Abemama, Kuria, Tarawa, Marakei, Butaritari, and Makin, before returning to Ohau on June 13.
+The Peacock followed this with surveys of the Tuvalu islands of Nukufetau, Vaitupu, and Nanumanga in March.
+In April, the Peacock surveyed the Gilbert Islands of Tabiteuea, Nonouti, Aranuka, Maiana, Abemama, Kuria, Tarawa, Marakei, Butaritari, and Makin, before returning to Oahu on June 13.
 The Peacock and Flying Fish then left for the Columbia River on June 21.